dsGCloud/point-of-sale/README.md

 # Point of Sale (PoS)

+**Mike's Project** This fork is meant to fetch a banner value as part of the ConfigMap in order to change the front-end of the application.

+The variable is first referenced in service-configs.yaml in the common service folder.
+And then used in MainPage.vue as VUE_APP_ENV_BANNER

+The following steps are to build the app and set YAMLs in an installation already done.

 **Point of Sale** is a sample application that simulates a retail store kiosk used to submit and track orders and payments.